nilium/ruby-glfw3/README.md

 [OpenGL bindings]: https://github.com/nilium/ruby-opengl
 [GLFW 3]: https://github.com/glfw/glfw

-Once that's taken care of, you can install it simply by building and installing the gem, like so:
+Once that's taken care of, you can install it simply by installing the gem via RubyGems.org using

+    $ gem install glfw3

+Or by building and installing the gem, making note of the version so you know the gem package to install, like so:

     $ gem build glfw3.gemspec
-    $ gem install glfw3-0.0.1.gemspec
+    $ gem install glfw3-VERSION-HERE.gemspec

 After that, write a quick script to toy with it.
 For example: